avinashaddison/addisonxmedia/replit.md

 ## Overview

 AddisonX Media is a digital marketing agency offering web development, ecommerce, SEO, social media marketing, brand promotion, and graphic design services.
 This full-stack web application showcases services, enables employee verification, and provides an admin dashboard for managing records.
-It features a modern monorepo architecture with a React frontend (Vite), Express.js backend, and PostgreSQL database (Drizzle ORM), utilizing Replit's authentication for admin access.
+It features a modern monorepo architecture with a React frontend (Vite), Express.js backend, and MySQL database (Drizzle ORM), utilizing Replit's authentication for admin access.
 The project aims to provide a comprehensive platform for the agency's operations and client engagement.

 ## User Preferences